Depression

 What is Depression?

-Where sadness is a natural human emotion bound to negative experiences, depression is a seemingly endless sorrow which affects around 5% of adults globally.
-Closer to home, a survey some years ago found that number to be one in every 20 Indians, or 5.3% of the population suffered from depressive disorders at some point in their lives.
+Where sadness is a natural human emotion bound to negative experiences, depression is a seemingly endless sorrow that affects around 5% of adults globally.
+Closer to home, a survey some years ago found that number to be one in every 20 Indians, or 5.3% of the population, suffered from depressive disorders at some point in their lives.

 Meanwhile, people still gravitate towards the idea that major depressive disorder is nothing more than a profound sadness.
-The truth is a little more insidious, that clinical depression makes you tired, it swallows your appetite, it corrodes your interest in pleasurable activities, it brings out a reclusive side that makes personal and professional relationships difficult, it hounds your every waking moment with feelings of worthlessness and brings you to the brink of self-harm.
-To put it simply, it’s not something you can just ‘snap out of’.
+The truth is a little more insidious that clinical depression makes you tired, swallows your appetite, corrodes your interest in pleasurable activities, brings out a reclusive side that makes personal and professional relationships difficult, it hounds your every waking moment with feelings of worthlessness and brings you to the brink of self-harm.
+To put it simply, it’s not something you can just ‘snap out of.’

-Distinguishing between sadness or grief and depression is important and can assist people in getting the help, support or treatment they need.
-A common sight that we’ve all seen is people relating their grief for a loved one or a lost love, as depression.
-Though it is true that grief and depression can co-exist, when it does co-occur, the grief is more severe and lasts longer than grief without depression.
+Distinguishing between sadness or grief and depression is important and can assist people in getting the help, support, or treatment they need.
+A common sight that we’ve all seen is people relating their grief for a loved one or a lost love to depression.
+Though grief and depression can indeed co-exist, when it does co-occur, the grief is more severe and lasts longer than grief without depression.

 • Feelings of sadness, tearfulness, emptiness or hopelessness